aaronbloomfield/ccc/hws/btcparser/index.md

 If an error is found, the output should only be `error 5 block 17` with the appropriate error number and block number (remember that blocks start counting at 0, not 1).
 If no errors are found, then the output should only be "no errors X blocks", where 'X' is an integer.
 (We are going to use the plural "blocks" even when there is only 1 block).

-If there are multiple errors, you should report the one found in the earlier block.
+If there are multiple errors, you should report the one found in the earlier block and then exit.
 For example, if there is a modification to the Merkle hash in block 10, then both block 10 will have an error (#6 -- bad Merkle hash) as well as block 11 (#3 -- bad previous header hash).
-In this case, the error in block 10 should be reported.
+In this case, the error in block 10 should be reported, and the program should then exit.

 If there are multiple errors in a single block, you can report any of them.
-Because this makes it very difficult to grade, we are going to avoid this possibility when grading your assignment.
+Because this makes it very difficult to grade, we are going to avoid testing this possibility when grading your assignment.

 Test this well!
 We are going to provide all sorts of messed-up files to your program as input.
 The file provided to your program may not even be a valid blockchain file!
 You are guaranteed that the following will be true:

-- The file name specified as the command-line parameter will exist, will be readable, and will be non-zero in size
+- The file name specified as the command-line parameter will exist, will be readable, and will be non-zero in size; you do not have to check for these three things
 - The blocks -- if they exist -- will be consecutive in the file
   - This means that the block order will be 0,1,2,3,4,... -- not, for example 0,2,1,4,3,...
   - Formally, this means that the previous header hash for a given block will be for the block immediately preceding it in the file (obviously this doesn't apply for the first block in the file)